 Seneca’s play Thyestes is a very pointed example of this change.
-In Ancient Greek tragedy the play usually ends with the appearance of a god, who explains to the characters how they can right everything and earn forgiveness for their misdeeds.
-In Seneca’s tragedy Thyestes however the gods do not appear.
+In Ancient Greek tragedy, a play would often end with the appearance of a god, who would then explain to the characters how to earn forgiveness for their misdeeds.
+In Seneca’s tragedy Thyestes however, the gods do not appear when they are summoned.
 Thyestes has been tricked by his brother Atreus into eating his own sons at a feast, revenge for scheming with Atreus’ wife to overthrow him.
-Horrified by the knowledge of what he has done, Thyestes implores the gods to fulfil their role as divine rulers and punish the two brothers’ unholy crimes, listing Tartarus, Acheron and Phlegethon, places in hell traditionally reserved for the worst sinners.
-But humanity has been abandoned and there is no justice to be found.
-He cries go unanswered and where the gods are expected to step in there is a terrible silence.
+Horrified by the knowledge of what he has done, Thyestes implores the gods to fulfil their role as divine rulers and punish their unholy crimes.
+He asks that they are banished to whatever places lie below Tartarus, Acheron and Phlegethon, places in hell traditionally reserved for the worst sinners.
+But humanity has been abandoned and his cries go unanswered.
+Where the gods are expected to step in there is only a terrible silence.

 Seneca’s Thyestes (1004-1021)

 they have come.
 Do you recognise your sons?

 [He uncovers the platter, revealing the severed heads of Thyestes’ sons.]

 I recognise my brother.
 How can you bear such a crime,

 Earth?
 Why do you not plunge into the Stygian

 to empty chaos, not rip apart this kingdom and it’s king?